zostay/RakuWAPI/README.md

 Servers that support this protocol upgrade MUST place the name "h2c" and/or "h2" into the `p6sgix.protocol.upgrade` array, for support of HTTP/2 over cleartext connections and HTTP/2 over TLS, respectively.

-Details for HTTP/2 protocol connections TBD.
+The application MUST NOT tap the `p6sgix.input` stream when performing this upgrade.
+The application SHOULD NOT return a message payload aside from an empty [Supply](http://doc.perl6.org/type/Supply).

+Once upgraded the application server MUST adhere to all the requirements for HTTP/2 as described in section 4.2.
+The application will be called again once a web request is received on the upgraded connection and is ready for processing.

 3.8.1 WebSocket Protocol Upgrade
 --------------------------------

 Servers that support the WebSocket protocol upgrade MUST place the name "websocket" into the `p6sgix.protocol.upgrade` array.

-Details for WebSocket protocol connections TBD.
+The application MUST NOT tap the `p6sgix.input` stream when performing this upgrade.
+The application SHOULD NOT return a message payload aside from an empty [Supply](http://doc.perl6.org/type/Supply).

+Once upgraded the application server MUST adhere to all the requirements for WebSocket as described in section 4.3.
+The application will be called again immediately after the upgrade is complete to allow it to begin sending and receiving frames.

+Once upgraded the application

 3.9 Transfer Encoding
 ---------------------

 This extension is only for HTTP/1.1 protocol connections.
-When the server supporst this extension, it MUST provide a `p6sgix.transfer-encoding` variable listing the transfer encodings the server supports.
+When the server supporst this extension, it MUST provide a `p6sgix.http11.transfer-encoding` variable listing the transfer encodings the server supports.

 When the application returns a header named `P6SGIx-Transfer-Encoding` with the name of one of the supported transfer encodings, the server MUST apply that transfer encoding to the message payload.
 If the connection is not HTTP/1.1, the server SHOULD ignore this header.